Microsoft Teams

 - After making changes to permissions in the Azure Portal, reset the authentication to ensure that the token reflects the updated permissions.

-- When using the
+- When switching the authentication type to the

 Authorization Code Flow